 Proactively building a talent bench helps you avoid the sinking feeling of looking at an open position and thinking, “I don’t know anyone who can fit this role.”
 Instead, it puts many qualified candidates right at your fingertips.

-Open your talent pool by looking beyond experience to focus on the candidate’s potential.
+Open your talent pool by looking beyond traditional experience to focus on the candidate’s potential.
 Requiring five years of experience in a particular role, for example, might discourage great candidates who have only three years of experience – or maybe even none.

 Another reason to emphasize talent over experience is that it can help you identify internal candidates that may be eager to take on a new role with more responsibility.
-Remember that skills can be learned, but talent can’t be taught.
+Remember that skills can be learned, but talent and attitude can’t be taught.

 Read related article: Hiring for Attitude Over Experience: What the Numbers Show